-Born in Columbia, Missouri in November 1894 to Leo Wiener and Bertha Kahn, two Polish-German Jews, Norbert was home schooled until he was nine years old.
+Born in Columbia, Missouri on November 26,1894 to Leo Wiener and Bertha Kahn, two Polish-German Jews, Norbert was home schooled until he was nine years old.
 His father Leo taught him various subjects through teaching methods he had developed himself.

 Leo Wiener had always been a curious learner who worked as a German and Slavic-language instructor.
 He also spent a lot of his time reading, which helped when it came to the creation of teaching methods for his son.
 Leo was always an avid student of mathematics, which can go some way towards explaining Norbert’s aptitude and interest in the subject as well.
 When asked about his father later in life, Norbert always mentioned Leo as being a very kind, calm and composed man.
 He said the only time his father showed anger was in moments when Norbert gave him a wrong answer to a question!

 As one of the most famous child prodigy’s in history, learning always happened very quickly for Norbert Wiener.
 Despite having some physical problems, including poor eyesight and bad coordination, Wiener never stopped learning.
 During a six months stretch at the age of eight, Wiener had to stop reading altogether, because his doctors noticed that his poor eyesight was getting worse.
 Even though he could not read, Wiener continued his education.
 His father helped him compute various mathematical problems in his head.